jdlehman/switcheroo/docs/Switcher.md

 ### children

 To actually render anything, the `Switcher` must have any number of children elements.
 These children components must each have a `path` prop.
 The component with the matching path (if there is one) will be rendered.
+A path can have [dynamic segments](./dynamic_segments.md).

 ## Optional Props